-- Next, please click the >Layer >New >Solid button then click the >OK button until the solid black layer appears on the timeline.
+- Next, please click the "Layer", "New", and "Solid button" and then click the "OK" button until the solid black layer appears on the timeline.

 - Click/activate the black solid layer, in the effect section, please search/type "Audio Spectrum".
 Please drag (drag-drop) the audio spectrum effect to the black solid layer or to the main display until the Effect control settings appear on the left side of the screen.

-- In the effect control section, please go to the "Audio Layer" section >Change from Black Solid to an audio file that we want to give an equalizer or spectrum effect to.
+- In the effect control section, please go to the "Audio Layer" section and then change from Black Solid to an audio file that we want to give an equalizer or spectrum effect to.

-Furthermore, to change the position and size can be directly from Premiere Pro, but if you want to change the color and format of the spectrum please edit from the Premiere Pro application.
+Furthermore, changing the position and size can be done directly from Premiere Pro, but if you want to change the color and format of the spectrum please edit from the Premiere Pro application.

 Also read: How to Open DDS Files in Adobe Photoshop